Jacobly0506/hojoon-portfolio/README.md

 #### Redesigning Process

-After creating an early draft of the redesigned visualization using a choropleth map, I presented it to my peers during the in-class critique session.
+After creating an early draft of the redesigned visualization using a choropleth map based on step 3, I presented it to my peers during the in-class critique session.
 The map shows global railroad infrastructure quality scores, using a midpoint threshold of 50%, with countries shaded accordingly.
 I did not explain the visualization during the critique.
 Instead, I observed how my peers interpreted it on their own and collected their feedback.

 #### Feedback Received